FND/prepitaph/content/articles/authoring.md

 Available parameters:

 * `compact` can be used to reduce prominence.
-* `caption` results in the respective block's content being used as caption.
+* `caption` optionally provides explanatory text for the respective element.
 * `filename` works just like `caption`, but results in custom styling for code blocks.
-* `img` generates an image element using the parameter value as URI, with the respective block's content being used as fallback content.
+* `img` generates an image element using the parameter value as URI, with the respective block's content being used as textual description.
 * `lazy` activates lazy loading for image elements (i.e. only valid in combination with `img`).
 * `id` allows injecting a custom ID for deep linking.